emmanuel-londono/Z-Prefix-App/README.md

 1. Clone this repository into your local machine with:       **```git clone git@github.com:emmanuel-londono/Z-Prefix-App.git```**

-2. Navigate to cloned repo in your local machine.
+2. Navigate to the cloned repo in your local machine.

 3. Open the cloned repo in vscode.